collectiv-ai/collectiv-ai-app/README.md

   - create proposals as on-chain transactions
   - show on-chain status and proposal IDs
 - On-chain voting:
-  - cast votes via the app (transaction signing flow)
+  - users can cast votes via the app (transaction signing flow)
-  - display on-chain vote results
+  - display of on-chain vote results
 - Role-aware UI:
   - different actions / views depending on the user’s role (citizen, expert, institution – as defined by the chain)